Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: The Neural Dynamical Kernel

 \section{The Neural Dynamical Kernel}

-We focus on the large $\lambda$ limit derived above, and present several examples where the NDK has explicit expressions, and provide proofs of properties of the NDK presented in the main text.
+We focus on the continuous time limit derived above, and present several examples where the NDK has explicit expressions, and provide proofs of properties of the NDK presented in the main text.
+We have derived